I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ni-parallel-ioctl_internal_parallel_disconnect_interrupt.md

 req.lib :
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : "*LPRILGBATOKEN, RILGBATOKEN"
 ---

 # IOCTL_INTERNAL_PARALLEL_DISCONNECT_INTERRUPT IOCTL
 The <b>IOCTL_INTERNAL_PARALLEL_DISCONNECT_INTERRUPT</b> request disconnects an interrupt service routine (and an optional deferred port check service routine) that was connected by using an <a href="..\parallel\ni-parallel-ioctl_internal_parallel_connect_interrupt.md">IOCTL_INTERNAL_PARALLEL_CONNECT_INTERRUPT</a> request.
 Only kernel-mode drivers can connect and disconnect an interrupt routine.
+<div class="alert"><b>Note</b>    Microsoft does not recommend using a client-supplied interrupt routine.
+The use of interrupts might cause system instability.
+By default, the connect interrupt request is disabled.
+For more information, see <a href="https://msdn.microsoft.com/62d3a388-6de6-4019-ab95-56b5e96d0891">Connecting an Interrupt Service Routine to a ParallelPort</a>.</div><div> </div>

 ### Major Code
 [IRP_MJ_DEVICE_CONTROL](xref:"https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/irp-mj-device-control")